GaetanoRe/CappuccinoEngine/README.md

 ### Tools you will need (System Specific):
 #### For Windows:
-- Visual Studio 2022 with the C++ Desktop Environment Package (Disclaimer: If you would like to use Visual Studio Code, that is fine, but you must install this for the native windows C++ compiler and C compiler)
+- MSYS2
+- MinGW-w64 toolchain (provided with MSYS2)
+- Ninja (for faster builds, also provided with MSYS2)
+- Make (provided with MSYS2)
+DISCLAIMER: You may just utilize Visual Studio 2022 Community Edition with the C++ Destop Development Package included.
+However, this is a proprietary Compiler, so to keep things open source, MSYS2 is preferred.

 #### For Linux
 - Ninja
 - libxinerama